pdf-raku/PDF-Class-raku/README.md

 # PDF::Class

-PDF::Class provides a set of classes and accessors that map to the internal structure of PDF documents as described int the PDF 1.7 Reference Guide, allowing both navigation and validation of PDF files.
+PDF::Class provides a comprehensive set of classes that map the internal structure of a PDF document; the aim being to make it easier to read, write, validate and, in general, grok PDF files.

-PDF::Class also understands inheritance (via Parent entries) and the sometimes finicky serialization rules regarding PDF construction into indirect objects.
+PDF::Class understands inheritance (via Parent entries) and the sometimes finicky serialization rules regarding PDF construction into indirect objects.
 These details are automatically handled to ensure the `save-as` method correctly serializes the PDF.

 PDF::Class is the base class for [PDF::API6](https://github.com/p6-pdf/PDF-API6).